tsherepems/File_encryptor_and_decryptor/README.md

-Encryption and Decryption tool for files and images. for CW2 programmig
+Encryption and Decryption tool for files and images for CW2 programmig in master branch.